liudonghua123/liudonghua-blog/source/_posts/RSA中的public_private加解密.md

 [su_accordion]
 [su_spoiler title="how-can-i-set-up-password-less-ssh-login" style="fancy"]

-1.ssh-keygen
+1. ssh-keygen
 Press Enter key till you get the prompt

-2.ssh-copy-id -i root@ip_address
+2. ssh-copy-id -i root@ip_address
 (It will once ask for the password of the host system) or cat ~/.ssh/id_rsa.pub | ssh username@hostname 'cat >> .ssh/authorized_keys' (This requires the folder .ssh to be in the home directory on the targeted hostname, with the authorized_keys file in it)

-3.ssh root@ip_address
+3. ssh root@ip_address
 Now you should be able to login without any password.
 [/su_spoiler]
 [/su_accordion]